DiamondLightSource/daq-eclipse/CONTRIBUTING.md

 The dummy server starts a local activemq (which can be switched off from the arguments).
 This messaging system is the only route for client and server connections for this project.
 Unlike previous versions of GDA, there is no CORBA or RMI to configure.
 The ethos of the project is to be code agnostic.
 Therefore JSON has been chosen with text messages.
 The text messages may be sent and received in any language, for instance in python STOMP and in Java JMS but activeMQ supports a wide range of languages.
 No data is sent in the messaging system.
 The NeXus file format has been used to store data and link information is published using activemq.

+## Tests!
 If you would like to contribute, you should provide tests for everything that you add to the system.
-Do not be surprised if your review asks for more tests to be created.
-The committers to the project are looking for tests which check for success and attempt to break your system.
-Your tests should also run fast, not create large files and must be junit tests included in a Suite called 'Suite.java' in order for them to be run in travis.
+Do not be surprised if your reviewers ask for more tests to be created, in fact in many cases they should.
+The committers to the project are looking for tests which check for success but attempt to break your new feature.
+They should attempt to understand the limits that your code works within.
+Your tests should also run fast - we would like to keep running the build in no more than ten minutes.
+To help with speed, try not to create large files which travis nodes do not always like.
+The tests must be junit tests included in a Suite called 'Suite.java' in order for them to be run in travis automatically.

 ## Guidlines
 (In random order.)